Sioux Falls, South Dakota: Public schools

-Other school districts in Minnehaha County which cover parts of Sioux Falls include: Tea Area School District 41-5, Brandon Valley School District 49-2, Tri-Valley School District 49-6, and Lennox School District 41-4.
-Within Lincoln County, other districts which cover parts of Sioux Falls include Tea Area and Harrisburg School District 41-2.
+Other school districts in Minnehaha County that cover parts of Sioux Falls are Tea Area School District 41-5, Brandon Valley School District 49-2, Tri-Valley School District 49-6, and Lennox School District 41-4.
+In Lincoln County, other districts that cover parts of Sioux Falls are Tea Area and Harrisburg School District 41-2.

 Private schools

-Bishop O'Gorman Catholic Schools is a centralized Catholic school system that includes eight schools: six elementary schools, all PreK-6 (St. Mary, St. Lambert, St. Michael-St. Katharine Drexel, Holy Spirit and Christ the King); one junior high (O'Gorman Junior High, grades 7–8); and one high school, O'Gorman (9–12).
+Bishop O'Gorman Catholic Schools is a centralized Catholic school system that includes eight schools: six elementary schools (St. Mary, St. Lambert, St. Michael-St. Katharine Drexel, Holy Spirit and Christ the King); one junior high (O'Gorman Junior High); and one high school, O'Gorman.
 The junior and senior high O'Gorman schools are on the same campus.
-Approximately 2,800 students attend Bishop O'Gorman Catholic Schools.
+About 2,800 students attend Bishop O'Gorman Catholic Schools.
 As of the 2009–10 school year the Sioux Falls Catholic School system's St. Joseph Cathedral School was closed.

 The Lutheran Church-Missouri Synod operates two schools in Sioux Falls.
 Sioux Falls Lutheran School is on 37th street, while the Lutheran High School of Sioux Falls is on Western Avenue.
 In 2018, voters approved a plan to move Sioux Falls Lutheran School to a new building near the I-29/I-229 merge on south Boe Lane.
 Students moved to the new building at the beginning of the Spring 2020 semester.

 The Wisconsin Evangelical Lutheran Synod has two schools in Sioux Falls: Bethel Lutheran and Good Shepherd Lutheran.

 Other private schools include Sioux Falls Christian Schools, Christian Center, The Baan Dek Montessori, Cornerstone School, and the Open Arms Christian Child Development Center.